-- Ventura River future supply is the average long-term production based on analysis of the period from 1939 to 1982 per the Evaluation of Long Term Alternative Water Sources, James M. Montgomery, June 1993. - 2.
+- 1. Ventura River future supply is the average long-term production based on analysis of the period from 1939 to 1982 per the Evaluation of Long Term Alternative Water Sources, James M. Montgomery, June 1993. - 2.
 Includes the City's total past Casitas purchases in addition to raw water and oil recovery users; projected supply is the City's current in-district use. - 3.
 Mound Basin future supplies are 75 percent of well pump rated output. - 4.
 Oxnard Plain Basin future supply is based on GMA restricted extraction limits rounded to nearest 100 AF. - 5.
-Santa Paula Basin future supply is the pumping allocation of the Stipulated Judgement. - 6.
-Saticoy Yard Well future supply is 75 percent of design maximum pump output capacity. - 7.
+Santa Paula Basin future supply is the pumping allocation of the Stipulated Judgement.

+- 6. Saticoy Yard Well future supply is 75 percent of design maximum pump output capacity.
+The well is located in the Oxnard Forebay Basin. - 7.
 Includes treated and raw water; excludes reclaimed water supply.